Family Medicine

 We do not post cut-off scores rather our Residents are selected on the basis of their ability, aptitude, academic credentials, communication skills and personal qualities, in other words, we look at the candidate as a whole.
 The selection committee reviews the entire application including, but not limited to, board scores, letters of recommendation, Medical school transcripts, personal statements, and dean’s letter.

-All applicants must have passed steps 1 & 2 of the COMLEX/USMLE exams including the clinical skills exam, prior to rank order submission.
+All applicants must have passed steps 1 & 2 of the COMLEX/USMLE exams prior to rank order submission.

 Transfer Applicants